whosonfirst/whosonfirst-categories/README.md

 ### Sub-categories

-_This is an even unfortunate name than "category".
+_This is an even more unfortunate name than "category".
 We should find another one for this, too._

 This is a free-for-all.
 Essentially these are just tags with a parent